takac/vim-spotifysearch/README.markdown

 A plugin to allow you to search and play tracks from spotify right inside Vim.

+Make sure you have spotify running externally, then in Vim:

     :SpotifySearch yeezus

 Yields a new window with the search results